Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model

+For the outer optimisation step, we follow \cite{koslik_efficient_2024} and differentiate equation~\eqref{laplace} with respect to $\lambda$ while treating $(\boldsymbol{\hat{\theta}},\boldsymbol{\hat{\beta}}_0)$ as fixed.
+The Hessian log-determinant term vanishes upon differentiation (see Supplementary Material), giving the following closed-form update

-Since both sides of equation \eqref{boom} depend on $\lambda$, this naturally suggests an iterative procedure that is repeated until convergence.
-At each step, we compute the mode of the penalized log-likelihood $\ell_p(\boldsymbol{\theta}, \boldsymbol{\beta}_0 ; \lambda)$ for a given value of the hyperparameter $\lambda$, and then update $\lambda$ based on the expression in equation \eqref{boom}.
-Computing the mode then corresponds to fitting the model via penalized maximum likelihood estimation, which is carried out through direct numerical optimization (\cite{zucchini_hidden_2017,koslik_efficient_2024}).
+Since both sides of equation~\eqref{boom} depend on $\lambda$, we apply this update iteratively: at each step we compute the mode of the penalised log-likelihood via direct numerical optimisation (\citealp{zucchini_hidden_2017,koslik_efficient_2024}) for the current $\lambda$, then update $\lambda$ accordingly until convergence.
+All the derivation details on the qREML approach are provided in the Supplementary Material.